Chapter 3. API

 This chapter explains the classes available in JGroups that will be used by applications to build reliable group communication applications.
 The focus is on creating and using channels.

-The org.jgroups.util.Util class contains a collection of useful functionality which cannot be assigned to any particular package.
+cannot be assigned to any other package.

 The first method takes an object as argument and serializes it into a byte buffer (the object has to be serializable or externalizable).
 The byte array is then returned.
 This method is often used to serialize objects into the byte buffer of a message.
 The second method returns a reconstructed object from a buffer.
 Both methods throw an exception if the object cannot be serialized or unserialized.